dcastro/dcastro.github.io/blog/_drafts/2026-03-04-the-hidden-perils-of-monad-base-control.md

 [`MonadBaseControl`](https://hackage.haskell.org/package/monad-control/docs/Control-Monad-Trans-Control.html#t:MonadBaseControl)
 is notoriously tricky to use correctly.
-It’s really easy to misuse and end up introducing subtle unexpected behaviour or downright bugs, even in the hands of the more experienced.
+It’s really easy to misuse and end up introducing subtle unexpected behaviour or downright bugs, even in the hands of the more experienced developers.

-The goal of this article is to establish a clear mental model of how to work with `MonadBaseControl`, recognize the dangers, and how to avoid them.
+The goal of this article is to establish a clear mental model of how to work with `MonadBaseControl`, recognize its dangers, and how to avoid them.

 Lastly, I’ll leave you with recommendations for best practices, when to